on-api/on-api/2.6.0/spec/invoice_specification.md

 #### invoice/invoicedAmount

 The calculated sum for the specific transmission product, rowType and dates that CO intends to invoice SP.
-If positive number then it is a debet sum.
+If positive number then it is a debit sum.
 If negative number then it is a credit sum.

  * Data format: [number](../common/dataformats.md#number)